abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_calib3d/py_calibration/py_calibration.rst

 Undistortion
 ---------------

 We have got what we were trying.
 Now we can take an image and undistort it.
 OpenCV comes with two methods, we will see both.
 But before that, we can refine the camera matrix based on a free scaling parameter using **cv2.getOptimalNewCameraMatrix()**.
-If the scaling parameter ``alpha=0``, it returns undistorts with minimum unwanted pixels.
+If the scaling parameter ``alpha=0``, it returns undistorted image with minimum unwanted pixels.
 So it may even remove some pixels at image corners.
 If ``alpha=1``, all pixels are retained with some extra black images.
 It also returns an image ROI which can be used to crop the result.

 So we take a new image (``left12.jpg`` in this case.
 That is the first image in this chapter)
 ::